 Tax sales are held on the first Tuesday of each month (for months in which a tax sale is planned), at 10 AM.
 Arrive early to fill out a bidder registration form prior to the tax sale.
 Bidders or a representative must be present to bid.
 Mail, phone or faxed bids are not acceptable.

 The opening bid for a property is the amount of tax due, plus penalties and all other applicable fees.
 The Sheriff’s Tax Deed, not the property, is sold to the highest bidder.
 Payment is due in full by 1 PM on the day of the tax sale.
-Cash, certified funds as well as most major credit cards are accepted.
+Only certified funds are accepted in the form of cash, cashier’s check, or money order.
 Buying property without payment is subject to legal ramifications.

 E After the Sale